 Companion pass expiration: The companion pass is valid the remainder of the year it was earned plus the following calendar year.
 For example, if you earn the pass January 2021, you will have it for the rest of 2021, plus all of 2022.
 Tip: You can only fly through Dec.
 31, 2022 with your companion pass, not simply book by this date.

 My Experience with the Southwest Companion Pass

-I’ve had the Southwest Airlines Companion Pass for over 11 years now and with this credit card offer I will have year 12 and 13 under my belt as well.
+I’ve had the Southwest Airlines Companion Pass for about 13 years now.
 I’ve used it for flights to: Orlando, Ft.
 Lauderdale, Tampa, Ft.
 Myers, Costa Rica, Los Angeles, San Francisco, Aruba, Cancun, Washington DC, Denver, Chicago, Detroit, Salt Lake City, Bahamas, Dominican Republic, Detroit, Birmingham, etc. I love that I can use the pass for my husband or my kids while redeeming points for my flight.
 And Southwest flights can be canceled with no fee!
 If you use points, the points go straight back into your account.
 If you pay for the flight, you receive a voucher for the amount paid to be used within a year of the date purchased.